Lambert W random variables and their applications in loss modelling: Details of Estimation

-\section{Details of estimation}
+\section{Details of Estimation}

 We use several R \citep{viitaR} packages for parameter estimation.
-In the case of hyperbolic, generalized hyperbolic, variance gamma and normal inverse Gaussian distributions, we use a routine from the package \emph{ghyp} \citep{pakett-ghyp}; for skew-normal and skew $t$ distributions, the \emph{sn} package \citep{pakett-sn} and all other cases, the \emph{fitdistrplus} package \citep{pakett-fitdistrplus}.
-Also, we apply some functions from the package \emph{LambertW} \citep{Goerg2022pakett} to produce the pdf and cdf for Lambert $W$ normal distribution.
+For the hyperbolic, generalized hyperbolic, variance gamma, and normal inverse Gaussian distributions, we use a routine from the \emph{ghyp} package \citep{pakett-ghyp}; for the skew-normal and skew $t$ distributions, we use the~\emph{sn} package \citep{pakett-sn}; and for all other cases, we use the~\emph{fitdistrplus} package \citep{pakett-fitdistrplus}.
+In addition, we apply several functions from the \emph{LambertW} package \citep{Goerg2022pakett} to produce the pdf and cdf for the Lambert $W$ normal~distribution.